-Joe has lived near The Whittington for parish council.
+Joe has lived near The Whittington for 30 years and is a member of St Joseph's parish council.

 Rob Larkman Chief Executive and Editing Chief Executive from September 2009

 Rob Larkman joined The Whittington Hospital NHS Trust as chief executive on 14 September 2009.
 He was previously chief executive of Camden Primary Care Trust and prior to this was chief executive of Camden and Islington Community Health Services NHS Trust.
 In addition to his 11 years as a chief executive Rob has a strong financial background and worked in advertising and management consultancy before joining the NHS in 1993.